dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 * Partitioning of the JDK info modules
 * Additional command-line options for Java tools

-A *module* is a group of one or more Java packages plus a `module-info.java` *module descriptor* file.
+A *module* is a group of one or more Java packages plus a `module-info.java` file.
 The contents of that file are known as the *module declaration*.
 Via the module declarations the *dependencies* between modules are specified.

+The compiled version of `module-info.java` is called the *module descriptor*.

 Important note: the term *dependency* in JPMS is different from the same term in for example Apache Maven.
 There dependencies include a version, and there are no Java language constructs for Maven dependencies.
 As it turns out, JPMS and Maven